Yichen-Si/punkst/docs/modules/pts2tiles.md

 `--tile-size` - The size (side length) of the square tiles.
 The unit is the same as the coordinates in the input file.

-`--out-prefix` - The prefix for the output files.
+`--out-prefix` - The prefix for all output files.

 `--temp-dir` - The directory for storing temporary files during processing.